Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: From Within-label Variation to Label Variation

 \subsection{\taxonomy{} Categories across NLI Labels}

-We examine how \taxonomy{} categories are distributed across NLI labels in the three datasets: e-SNLI, LiveNLI and VariErr in Figure~\ref{fig:cooccurrence}.
-Some categories, such as \textit{Coreference}, display similar trends, consistently appearing less frequently in all three datasets.
-At the same time, notable differences can also be observed across datasets.
+Figure~\ref{fig:cooccurrence} shows the distributions of the \taxonomy{} categories across NLI labels in three datasets: e-SNLI, LiveNLI and VariErr.
+In terms of frequency of the \taxonomy{} categories, we see that \textit{Coreference} appears less frequently in all datasets compared to the other categories.
+Notable differences can also be observed across datasets.
 For example, \textit{Inferential Knowledge} is the dominant category in both e-SNLI and LiveNLI but is less prominent in VariErr.
 In contrast, \textit{Absence of Mention} is the most frequent category in VariErr, ranks second in LiveNLI, and occurs relatively less often in e-SNLI.

-Additional interesting patterns arise in the \textbf{co-occurrences} between NLI labels and taxonomy distributions.
+Additional interesting patterns arise in the \textbf{co-occurrences} between the distributions of NLI labels within taxonomy categories.
 The \textit{neutral} label dominates the \textit{Absence of Mention} category across all three datasets.
-This is consistent with the nature of this reasoning category, which centers on information gaps between the premise and hypothesis.
+This is consistent with the nature of this reasoning category, which focuses on information gaps between the premise and hypothesis.
 For \textit{Factual Knowledge} and \textit{Inferential Knowledge}, explanations are distributed relatively evenly across the three NLI labels.
 This reflects the fact that these categories involve the introduction of external or inferred knowledge, without a strong bias toward a specific label.
-The \textit{Syntactic}, \textit{Semantic}, and \textit{Pragmatic} categories are more strongly associated with entailment (despite slight variations across datasets) suggesting that annotators often rely on evidence from different linguistic levels within the premise and hypothesis to establish entailment relationships.
+The \textit{Syntactic}, \textit{Semantic}, and \textit{Pragmatic} categories are more strongly associated with entailment (despite slight variations across datasets), suggesting that annotators often rely on evidence from different linguistic levels within the premise and hypothesis to establish entailment relationships.

 In sum, although the absolute distributions of explanation categories differ across datasets, the label distribution and dominant label for each category remain highly consistent.
 The observed differences in category distribution may stem from factors such as annotator backgrounds and preferences, dataset-specific item selection, and annotation guidelines.
-Nevertheless, the stable category–label co-occurrence patterns indicate that, from a global distributional perspective, \taxonomy{} provides \textbf{a reliable characterization of reasoning types that generalize across explanations} in different NLI datasets.
+Nevertheless, the stable category–label co-occurrence patterns indicate that, , despite being originally developed only on the e-SNLI dataset, \taxonomy{} provides \textbf{a reliable characterization of reasoning categories that generalize across explanations} in different NLI datasets.